-A multiple entry visa allows visitors to come and go from Canada for six months at a time, without having to reapply each time.
-It can be valid for up to 10 years, or one month before your passport expires, whichever is earlier.
+While valid, a multiple entry visa will let you travel to Canada for six months at a time as many times as you want.
+It will be valid for up to 10 years or one month before your passport expires, whichever is shorter.
 You must arrive in Canada on or before the expiry date on your visa.

-If your visa is still valid and you are travelling only and directly to the United States (including its Territories and Possessions) or St. Pierre and Miquelon, you do not need a new visitor visa to return to Canada.
+You won’t need a new visitor visa to return to Canada if you are travelling directly to the United States (including its Territories and Possessions) or St. Pierre and Miquelon.

 Answers others found useful